peppyeben/burrow-finance-assistant/README.md

 ## Conclusion

-The **Burrow Finance Assistant** simplifies your interaction with Burrow Finance on NEAR, making DeFi more accessible and manageable.
+The **Burrow/Rhea Finance Assistant** simplifies your interaction with Burrow/Rhea Finance on NEAR, making DeFi more accessible and manageable.
 By leveraging AI, this assistant provides a user-friendly interface to navigate the complexities of decentralized lending and borrowing, empowering you to take control of your DeFi positions on NEAR.
 We welcome feedback and suggestions to further enhance the assistant's functionality and user experience!